’90 Day Fiance’ Star Paola Mayfield Dominates In Men’s Magazine Contest

 New day, new beginning and new opportunities ????
 Stay safe ???????? time to prepare ourselves for the #hurracaineirma #neverexperiencedthisbefore ••••••••••••••••••••••••••••••••••••••••••••••• Nuevo día, nuevos comienzos y nuevas oportunidades.
 Espero que todos estén tomando las medidas necesarias para la llegada del huracán Irma????????estén seguros❤️

 However, Pao also called out the bashers who are trolling her and Loren on social media.
-She explained that they were allowed to confront one another in the show because that was the nature of the “Tell-All” special.
+She explained that they were allowed to confront one another on the show because that was the nature of the “Tell-All” special.
 Haters, she said, hide behind fake accounts to say mean things when they don’t know the whole story.

 Despite the controversy, it seems that Pao’s fame has brought her at least one good thing.
-If she wins in the Maxim contest, she’ll not only get the cash prize.
-Her dream of making it big in the modeling industry might finally come true.
+If she wins in the Maxim contest, she’ll get the cash prize.
+Additionally, her dream of making it big in the modeling industry might finally come true.

-[Featured image by Paola Mayfield/Facebook]
+[Featured Image by Paola Mayfield/Facebook]